davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   This attribute is ignored for R8C target.

 interrupt

+  .. index:: interrupt function attribute, M32C

-  ``interrupt`` function attribute, M32CUse this attribute to indicate that the specified function is an interrupt handler.
+  Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.